patrick-mcclure/adversarial_training_for_fmri_decoding/HCP/README.md

 ## Predict

-Below is a command-line call to predict the decoding targerts for fMRI beta volumes using a 3D CNN model.
+Below is a command-line call to predict the decoding targets for fMRI beta volumes using a 3D CNN model and to generate input gradient maps for a given target.
 Explaination of the command line arguements are also below.

 ```
 taskandyeshallperceive predict \